Happy New Year!

 The movie provides a summary of what I learned from twelve organization development consultants who use Bowen theory in their work–in just under 30 minutes.
-I was unable to capture the questions from participants in the “official” FOR webinar but would welcome questions or comments posted here.
+Continue reading Application of Bowen Theory to Organization Development Practice →

 Are you curious about why some work system engagements go so well and others are so difficult when by all appearances, the presenting issues seem similar?
 Have you thought about irrational forces at work in human systems and the power those forces have to hijack good thinking?
 What can a consultant do to help people recognize “emotional process” in the workplace and learn to function better in the face of it?